GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance

 Within this context, L. Cai~\cite{cai2019design}, D. P. Bautista~\cite{bautista2021bit}, and Rufas~\cite{castells2021opencl} propose \gls{fpga}-based implementations of Myers's algorithm.
 Among them, Rufas's implementation outperforms the others, although it employs a band heuristic based on Hyyrö's algorithm, which compromises the accuracy of the alignment.
 However, none of these implementations addresses energy consumption.

-A more recent approach by \textit{Schifano}~\cite{schifano2025high} surpasses even the previous Rufas's solution in terms of performance and addresses energy consumption.
-Despite these improvements, \textit{Schifano}'s implementation still presents certain drawbacks.
-First, like Rufas's implementation, it relies on a banded approach for computing reads longer than \num{224}~nucleotides.
+A more recent approach by \textit{Schifano}~\cite{schifano2025high} surpasses even the previous solution of Rufas in terms of performance and addresses energy consumption.
+Despite these improvements, \textit{Schifano}'s implementation still presents drawbacks.
+First, like Rufas's implementation, it relies on a banded approach to process reads longer than \num{224}~nucleotides.
+This banded approach limits the matching accuracy when no prefiltering or prior localization is available.
 Second, the authors do not demonstrate the effectiveness of their solution with variable-length reads, leaving its performance under different read sizes uncertain.
-This is particularly important because, even though the comparison with Illumina data assumes a fixed read length for all sequencing reads, there are numerous scenarios in which handling variable-length reads is essential: 1) Illumina reads after trimming (e.g., removing adapters or low-quality bases), resulting in shorter or uneven lengths, 2) reads from other sequencing platforms, such as Ion Torrent, PacBio, or Oxford Nanopore, which inherently vary in length, and 3) studies that require mapping of sequencing reads against reference genomes, marker genes, or for homology analysis.
+This is relevant because among widely used sequencing technologies, only Illumina generates fixed-length reads, and even these reads can become variable in length after trimming (e.g., removing adapters or low-quality bases).
+Fixed-length processing also excludes studies that require mapping of sequencing reads against marker genes or for homology analysis.\looseness=-1